 What people think about our colours

 Colours are essential.
 They can mean so much to a brand.
 They are one of the first things we recognise, along with the general shape of the logo.
 That’s why we take our brand colours so seriously - we know how important they are.
-We know we need to strike the right balance between colours, and that is what we think we have achieved at doing.
+We know we need to strike the right balance between colours, and that is what we think we have achieved.
 Here we will detail all of our colours, what they mean and why we chose them.

 What People Think About Blue: Loyal, Trusting, Honest, Tactful, Caring, Concerned, Reliable, Responsible, Conservative, Persevering, Idealistic, Orderly, Authoritative, Devoted, Contemplative, Peaceful, Calm.